Janet Lane-Claypon: Personal life

-In 1929, Lane-Claypon married civil servant Sir Edward Rodolph Forber (1878–1960), as his second wife.
+In 1929, Lane-Claypon married civil servant Sir Edward Rodolph Forber (1878–1960).
+She was his second wife.
 Sir Edward held several prominent positions, including Deputy Secretary of the Ministry of Health.
 Lane-Claypon's final paper was published under her married name, and she essentially retired following her marriage, not uncommon for a woman of her class in this era.
+The couple lived in Seaford, East Sussex.

 Lady Forber died in 1967, aged 90.